Osmos-GT/Osmos-GT/README.md

 <br />

-I'm learning Git and some other interesting technologies.
+I'm learning Kubernetes and some other interesting technologies.

 <br />